-Early Detection: Because of the obscure location of the ovary, ovarian cancer is usually diagnosed after regional or distant metastasis.
+Early Detection: Because there are no obvious early symptoms, ovarian cancer is usually diagnosed after regional or distant metastasis.
 There is currently no sufficiently accurate screening test proven to be effective in the early detection of ovarian cancer.
-Screening methods to detect early stage ovarian cancer are being evaluated in large-scale clinical trials, however, to date none has been shown to affect ovarian cancer mortality.
+Screening methods to detect early stage ovarian cancer are being evaluated in large-scale clinical trials; however, to date none has been shown to reduce ovarian cancer mortality.

-Treatment: First-line treatment for ovarian cancer includes surgery followed by a chemotherapy regimen combining a platinum-based (usually carboplatin) and a taxane-based (usually paclitaxel) treatment, which achieves complete remission in approximately 80% of patients.
+Treatment: First-line treatment for ovarian cancer includes surgery followed by a chemotherapy regimen combining a platinum-based (usually carboplatin) and a taxane-based (usually paclitaxel) treatment, which achieves a complete response in approximately 80% of patients.
+(A complete response means no visible evidence of disease on imaging scans and normal blood tests.)
 Patients who respond but who relapse after a period of six months or more may undergo the same therapy.
 Patients who progress during first-line treatment or who relapse within six months following successful first-line treatment are considered refractory or resistant to platinum-based treatments.
-For these patients, there are several chemotherapeutic options, however, each has shown only marginal benefit.
+For these patients, there are several chemotherapeutic options; however, each has shown only marginal benefit.
 Therefore, patients with platinum-resistant disease are encouraged to enter clinical trials.

 When Should Ovarian Cancer Patients Consider A Clinical Trial?

-Except for women with stage I, grade I tumors (in whom survival is greater than 95% after comprehensive surgery), patients in all other stages of ovarian cancer are encouraged to enter clinical trials for both primary and recurrence therapy.
+Women with stage I, grade I tumors (in whom survival is greater than 95% after comprehensive surgery), do not generally need to consider clinical trials.
+Patients in all other stages of ovarian cancer are encouraged to enter clinical trials for both primary and recurrence therapy.
 Specifically, clinical trials may be recommended for the following:

 Cancer responds to second or subsequent lines of chemotherapy, but recurs again